Ak1ralin/CyberSecurity/Materials/12.SecureByDesign/SecureByDesign.md

 > Predict & Plan -> predict how attacker might compromise a system.
 Think Like a bad guys

-Threat are not vulnerabilities(Bug), Its can only be mitigated
+Threat are not Vulnerabilities (Bug), Its can only be mitigated

 Process = Gather info → Model system → Identify threats → Resolve them.